SpenceKonde/megaTinyCore/README.md

 Be warned that the historical record has been

 # Bootloader (optiboot) Support
-A new version of Optiboot (Optiboot-x) now runs on the Tiny0 and Tiny1 chips.
+A new version of Optiboot (Optiboot-x) now runs on the tinyAVR 0-series and 1-series chips.
 It's under 512 bytes, and works on all parts supported by megaTinyCore, allowing for a convenient workflow with the same serial connections used for both uploading code and debugging (like a normal Arduino Pro Mini).

 To use the serial bootloader, select a board definition with (optiboot) after it (note - this might be cut off due to the width of the menu; the second set of board definitions are the optiboot ones).